Key Takeaways

 The Architecture: HyperCore + HyperEVM

-- HyperCore is the exchange “engine” of the chain.
+- HyperCore is the exchange engine of the chain.
 It contains the state for margin, risk, order books, and liquidations.
 The design goal is full decentralization: a single, canonical transaction order across the network (no off-chain books).
-Current docs mention support for ~200k orders/second, with ongoing optimizations.
+Current docs mention support for roughly 200,000 orders per second, with ongoing optimizations.

 - HyperEVM is an EVM-compatible environment that shares the same HyperBFT consensus as HyperCore, allowing smart contracts to interact directly with HyperCore’s spot and perp books.
-That means dApps can read book state and programmatically place/modify orders, unlocking new on-chain strategies and structured products.
+That means dApps can read book state and programmatically place or modify orders, unlocking new on-chain strategies and structured products.

 Why this matters: developers can build protocols (vaults, structured products, algo-trading agents, launch tools) that use the live order book as a primitive, rather than routing through off-chain services.
 This is the core differentiator of Hyperliquid’s L1 approach.